sathishmepco/Java-Interview-Programs/README.md

 13. Write a Java Program to find smallest in 3 nummbers (a,b,c) without using < or > symbol?
 14. How to add two numbers without using the plus operator in Java?
 15. Write a java program to ***Reverse a given number***. [[Solution]](InterviewPrograms/src/com/java/numbers/ReverseTheNumber.java)

-# String Based Programs
-1. Write a java program to check Given String is Palindrome or NOT. [[Solution]](InterviewPrograms/src/com/java/strings/Palindrome.java)
-2. How to Swap two Strings without using third (temporary) variable? [[Solution]](InterviewPrograms/src/com/java/strings/SwapTwoStrings.java)
-3. Write a java program to reverse a String without using in-build function. [[Solution]](InterviewPrograms/src/com/java/strings/ReverseString.java)
-4. Write a java program to count the number of words in a given String. [[Solution]](InterviewPrograms/src/com/java/strings/CountWords.java)
-5. Write a java program to remove all White Spaces in the given String.
-6. Check Given String is Rotation of Another String. [[Solution]](InterviewPrograms/src/com/java/strings/StringRotationOfAnother.java)
-7. Write a Java Program to check two strings are Anagram to each other or NOT. [[Solution]](InterviewPrograms/src/com/java/strings/Anagram.java)
-8. Write a Java program to find the ***Most Repeated Character*** in the Given String. [[Solution]](InterviewPrograms/src/com/java/strings/MostRepeatedChar.java)
-9. How do you count the number of words in a Given String using Split method? [[Solution]](InterviewPrograms/src/com/java/strings/CountWords2.java)
-10. Write a Java Program to generate all combinatinos of a Given String. [[Solution]](InterviewPrograms/src/com/java/strings/CombinationOfString.java)
-11. Write a Java Program to print all permutatinos of a Given String. [[Solution]](InterviewPrograms/src/com/java/strings/PermutationOfString.java)
-12. Write a Java Program to find ***All Subsets*** of a Given String using ***Bitwise*** approach. [[Solution]](InterviewPrograms/src/com/java/strings/AllSubsetsUsingBitwise.java)
-13. Write a Java Program to find ***All Subsets*** of a Given String using ***Recursion*** approach. [[Solution]](InterviewPrograms/src/com/java/strings/AllSubsetsUsingRecursion.java)

 # Numbers
 1. Write a Java Program to find GCD of two given numbers. [[Solution]](InterviewPrograms/src/com/java/numbers/GCD.java)